-- 1. Participants in rapid re-housing programs may be asked to pay up to 30% of their monthly adjusted income towards their rent. - 2.
+- 1. Participants in rapid re-housing pays a rent contribution that increases over time until the program participant is paying 100% of the monthly rent. - 2.
 Rental assistance cannot be provided for a unit unless the rent for that unit is comparable to unassisted units in the same market, as established by HUD's rent reasonableness requirements. - 3.
 The rent charged for a unit must be reasonable in relation to rents currently being charged for comparable units in the private unassisted market and must not be in excess of rents currently being charged by the owner for comparable unassisted units. - 4.
 The rental unit must meet minimum habitability standards. - 5.
 There must be a rental assistance agreement and lease between the property manager and tenant as well as the owner of property and ESG sub-recipient. - 6.
 No rental assistance may be made to an individual or family that is receiving rental assistance from another public source for the same time period.